ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 * Update a set of objects with the same attributes at once: update____By____($_searched_attributes, $a_new_attributes)
     * update*GeoLocation*By*Coordinates*($a_searched_latitude, $a_searched_longitude, $a_new_timestamp)
     * *Note:* This function seems to be anti-pattern.
 For a lot of use cases this is true.
-You should always prefer updating an entire object instead of just a single attribute.
+You should prefer updating an entire object instead of just a single attribute.
 But if you want to update some specific attributes on a set of object, an update query like this is a lot faster than fetching a list of all wanted objects and update them one by one.